 Allow to defrost at room temperature before serving.

 Yes!
-This recipe is for a gingerbread cake made in a bundt pan!
-My sour cream gingerbread cake is a moist spiced bundt cake recipe.
-The bundt pan helps keep it moist and light - the centre hole helps the cake cook more evenly without drying out.
+This recipe is for a gingerbread cake made in a Bundt pan!
+My sour cream gingerbread cake is a moist spiced Bundt cake recipe.
+The Bundt pan helps keep it moist and light - the center hole helps the cake cook more evenly without drying out.

 Looking for more gingerbread bakes?
 Try: